 HONORS Students are nominated for honors at graduation on the basis of scholarship and special achievements.
 To be nominated the student must achieve a UC grade point average of at least 3.40 and receive strong recommendation from the department.
 A minimum of 18 courses (72 units) in residence at UCI is a necessary condition for honors at graduation.
-UNDERGRADUATE PROGRAMS The School offers undergraduate majors in Classical Civilization, Classics, Comparative Literature, English, French, German, History, Humanities, Linguistics,

-Philosophy, Russian, and Spanish.
-It offers elementary courses in Hebrew and elementary and upper-division courses in Italian and Portuguese.
+To be eligible for nomination, the student must meet all honors criteria and must file an application for graduation by the end of the winter quarter of the senior year.
+UNDERGRADUATE PROGRAMS The School offers undergraduate majors in Classical Civilization, Classics, Comparative Literature, English, French, German, History, Humanities, Linguistics, Philosophy, Russian, and Spanish.
+It offers elementary and intermediate courses in Hebrew and elementary and upperdivision courses in Italian and Portuguese.
 A corps of lower-division advisors is designed to meet the special needs of freshmen and sophomores.
 The advisors are particularly interested in undergraduate education and especially knowledgeable about University regulations, requirements in and outside the School, course content, options to major, and other matters that may present difficulties.
 Students in the School do not elect majors until the last quarter of the sophomore year, at which time each student is assigned an advisor in the major chosen.
 Until that time the lower-division advisor is prepared to help the student keep options to major open, plan a coherent program of humanistic study, and reach an eventual decision about the major.
 NOTE: In many undergraduate courses in the School of Humanities, additional meetings between individual students and the instructor may be required.
-Generally each major stipulates a year's course that is both an introduction to the discipline and a prerequisite to the major itself.
+Generally each major stipulates a one-year course that is both an introduction to the discipline and a prerequisite to the major itself.
 Students who plan wisely with their advisors will construct programs that include a good number of such courses.
-Undergraduate students in the School of Humanities participate in the affairs of the School in a number of ways: by serving on committees of various departments, by sitting with the faculty in its meetings, and by serving on the student undergraduate advisory council, which directly advises the Dean.
-120 HUMANITIES Graduates of the School of Humanities often go on to graduate and professional schools.
+Undergraduate students in the School of Humanities participate in the affairs of the School in a number of ways: by serving on committees of various departments, by sitting with the faculty in its meetings, and by serving on the Humanities Council, which directly advises the Dean.
+Graduates of the School of Humanities often go on to graduate and professional schools.
 An undergraduate major in the humanities is excellent preparation for future careers in law, teaching at all levels, business, journalism, administration, government service at all levels, and even medicine.
-LANGUAGE LABORATORY The Language Laboratory serves as the audio-lingual resource center for the following languages taught in the School of Humanities: Spanish, French, German, Russian, Portuguese, Italian, and Hebrew.
+Language Laboratory The Language Laboratory serves as the audio-lingual resource center for the following languages taught in the School of Humanities: Spanish, French, German, Russian, Portuguese, Italian, and Hebrew.
 Students, faculty, and staff may listen to cassettes of audio material in the Laboratory, or they may check out cassettes and cassette players to practice at home.
 Members of the community are welcome to use the Language Laboratory facilities on campus.
 In addition to the languages offered in the School of Humanities, the Language Laboratory has a tape library that includes reels in Persian, Romanian, Chinese, Japanese, Dutch, Swedish, Norwegian, English, and Swahili.
 Arrangements can be made to provide these languages on cassette.
-Through the business office, the Language Laboratory operates a translation referral service for students, faculty, staff, members of the community, and local business.
+Through the business office, the Language Laboratory operates a translation referral service for students, faculty, staff, members of the community, and local businesses.
 The Language Laboratory is located in 207 and 213 Humanities Hall and is open from 8:00 a.m. until 4:00 p.m., Monday through Friday.
 The telephone number is (714) 833-6344.
-REQUIREMENTS FOR THE BACHELOR'S DEGREE University Requirements: See page 22.
+Requirements for the Bachelor's Degree University Requirements: See page 13.